heureka-code/intermededit/README.md

 complete: 1908795 in 824294, unknown: 0 in 0 [01:11:00] [█████████████████████████████████████████████████████████████████████████████████] 1908795/1908795 (448.0607/s, 0s)
 ```

-With this result we can look of the distribution of words in connected components:
+With this result we can look at the distribution of words in connected components:
 ```shell
 ❯ awk -F '\t' '{print NF}' single-components-maxint.txt  | sort -n | uniq -c
  436948 1